CREEPY CLASSIC DRAGONS

 In most modern fantasy scenarios, the word "dragon" often entails a creature of raw, awe-inspiring power.
 Some are noble, benevolent, even intelligent beings, unfairly demonized by foolish little man-things.
 Others are savage yet magnificent embodiments of nature's brutality, dazzling behemoths to whom humans are like so many nuggets of squealing meat.
 They're symbols of might, ridden through hurricanes by naked warrior princesses with flaming swords.

 It's the same sad fate that has befallen vampires, fairy-folk, mermaids and the once flesh-eating unicorn; what originated as a frightening, grotesque abomination of nature has been romanticized to the point that it's barely even categorized as a monster anymore.
 How often do you even hear the term used to describe a dragon?
-They've been elevated to a category supposedly "above" monstrousness, to almost god-like fantasy animals idolized by misunderstood teenagers.
+They've been elevated to a category seemingly "above" monstrousness, to almost god-like fantasy animals.
 Now, don't get me wrong; the dazzling Heavy-Metal-album new-age dragon has its place in popular culture and can be executed in a lot of sincerely cool, fun ways, but it just seems a shame to completely discard the western dragon's grungier, ghastlier past.
 Time for an art lesson!

 Painted in the 1430's, Rogier van der Weyden's Saint George and the Dragon was a fairly typical interpretation of the famous legend; the dragon here is a far cry from the golden-scaled behemoths we're accustomed to today.
 It's not big.
 It's not glamorous.
 It's definitely not something most kids wish they could be when they grow up.
 It's downright pitiful, in fact.
 Just look at those pleading, beady eyes: